 If Miranda Marquit is the CoW equivalent of a battered wife, continuing to come back for more abuse because she likes the attention, the Thompsons at Becoming Your Own Bank are an entire family of same.
 They treated us to their first YouTube video this week, which actually isn’t horrible until you remember what they’re hawking – whole life insurance, the worst financial good this side of betting red in roulette.

 Another CoW rookie, and a promising one.
 Deirdre Morhet at BASC Expertise explains that April 15 isn’t the only tax deadline Americans need to concern themselves with.
-If you derive income from other sources, as we strongly encourage you to do, there are 4 other important dates on the tax calendar.
+If you derive income from other sources, as we strongly encourage you to do, there are 4 other dates that should concern you.
 One of which already passed, so good luck with that.

 Modesty prevents us from naming the most outspoken personal finance site in existence, but Canajun Finances isn’t far behind.
 Big Cajun Man says that if you’re overwhelmed with debt, you should look at transferring your credit card balances, clip coupons, and adopt other meaningless gestures to reduce that load.